gr3gor1/SNA/1st Assignment/README.md

 ## Description
 - In this project we had to analyze different kinds of topologies so as to observe the different characteristics per type using Networkx library.

-- Initially we analyzed the different clustering coefficient metrics, the average shortest paths lengths, the diameter and range per type .
+- Initially we analyzed the different clustering coefficients and node eccentricity metrics per type.

 - Next we had to analyze the different kinds of centrality per type (e.g. degree centrality, katz centrality, closeness centrality, betweenness centrality).